-A few young travellers (about 20,000) gather every month on a beach on a remote Thai island and dance the night away in front of a strip of bars and clubs pumping out dance music.
-Everyone gets wasted on weed, Ya Ba, mushrooms, XTC, or bucket drinks and dances the night away until the sun comes up on the eponymous sunrise beach.
+A few young travelers (up to 20,000) gather every month on a beach on a remote Thai island (Koh Pha-Ngan) and dance the night away in front of a strip of bars and clubs pumping out dance music, while getting wasted on weed, Yaba, mushrooms, XTC or bucket drinks until the sun comes up on the eponymous sunrise beach.
 Hundreds of thousands of participants over the past 25 years think it’s the best party they’ve ever been to, making it an essential stop on the gap year/banana pancake/backpacker trail.

 There is a serious criminal element present.
 It’s not uncommon for people’s hotel/hostel rooms to be ransacked while they’re at the all-night party.
-Management is suitably shocked and alarmed about it, but it keeps happening month after month.
+Management is suitably shocked and alarmed about it, but it keeps happening month after month at some accommodations.

-Drug gangs operate at the party, and often they’re in cahoots with corrupt police.
+Drug gangs operate at the party and often they can be in cahoots with corrupt police.
 You buy some cheap weed, get “arrested”, pay 150,000 baht to avoid prosecution, and the same bag of weed is sold to the next sucker.

-Ya Ba (amphetamines) and XTC are highly illegal in Thailand.
-Buying them from a stranger at the party exposes you to a shakedown, or if the police are genuine, a nasty journey through the Thai legal and jail systems.
+Yaba (amphetamines) and XTC are highly illegal in Thailand.
+Buying them from a stranger at the party exposes you to a shakedown, or if the police are genuine, a nasty journey through the Thai legal system.

 It’s literally a bucket (like the ones kids take to the beach) filled with ice, M150 (a Thai version of Red Bull which is heavy on the ephedrine), a can of soda, a 300 ml bottle of liquor and 3 or 4 straws.
 Total cost: 200 baht/$US6 (and that’s expensive for Thailand).
 Because they’re cheap the tendency is to buy too many of them.
-If you’re sharing it’s hard to keep track of just how much alcohol you’ve had.
+If you’re sharing, it can be hard to keep track of just how much alcohol you’ve had.